What Can A Personal Health Assessment (PHA) Tell You?

 Who Pays For This Assessment?

-Bankmed Personal Health Assessments are paid for from the insured pool of funds of your benefit plan.
-The insured benefit is the portion of your medical aid that does not affect your day-to-day benefits.
-This means that it is not paid from your Medical Savings Account (should you be on the Core Saver, Comprehensive or Plus plans) and it also does not affect any of your consultation limits (should you be on the Essential, Traditional or Basic plans).
+Bankmed Personal Health Assessments are paid for from the insured pool of funds of your Plan type.
+The Insured Benefit is the portion of your medical aid that does not affect your day-to-day benefits.
+This means that it is not paid from your Medical Savings Account (should you be on the Core Saver, Comprehensive or Plus Plans) and it also does not affect any of your consultation limits (should you be on the Essential, Traditional or Basic Plans).

 Download the list of network providers here.